gitter-badger/luda/site/html/_patterns/button-icon.md

 ## Icon in the Top
-Add the class `.btn-ico-top` to create a button with and icon in the top.
+Add the class `.btn-ico-top` to create a button with an icon in the top.

 {% capture icon_on_the_top %}
 <button class="btn btn-primary btn-ico-top btn-small">